mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ### Part 5.
 Node RED publishes the data to MQTT for publish/subscribe

+In Part 5 write a Node-RED flow so that Node-RED becomes a gateway device - taking in BLE signals and generating publications to MQTT.
+The publications to MQTT will be over TCP/IP.
+Thus, the MQTT service itself might reside anywhere on the internet.
+We are taking data from a constrained network (BLE - measured in meters) and moving it to the internet.

 0. See Project 2 and run an instance of MQTT.

 1. Using the Node-RED flow from Part 4, publish the light values read from the sensor on the Argon to MQTT.
 Use an "mqtt out" node and publish to the topic "lightValues" with a quality of service equal to 0.